ARCLab-MIT/STORM-AI-devkit-2025/docs/index.rst

 As of April 24th, Phase 2 of the challenge has begun, and new submissions are no longer being accepted on the Codabench platform.
 Thank you to everyone who participated in Phase 1 through Codabench, discussion forums, office hours, and beyond.

-Preliminary performance scores are still available on the public leaderboard, and we are currently performing more rigorous testing to determine the private weighted scores for the competing solutions.
-Phase 1 rankings will be finalized in the next few days, at which time the top ten teams will be notified of their advancement to Phase 2.
+Phase 1 weighted performance scores are now available on the public leaderboard, and participating teams are encouraged to verify their scores before Phase 1 team rankings are finalized on Thursday, May 8th at 11:59:59 PM EDT.
+On Friday, May 9th, the top 10 teams from Phase 1 will advance to Phase 2 and must submit technical reports by Monday, May 26th, 11:59:59 PM EDT to be eligible to win a prize.

 .. raw:: html